soijen/soijen.github.io/_products/en/cards-letters/Vermont/middlebury-cards.md

 ---
-title: Middlebury Vermont Cityscape | Blank Note Card Set | 6 A2 Cards + Envelopes
+title: Middlebury Vermont Cityscape | Blank Greeting Card Set
-name: Middlebury Vermont Cityscape | Blank Note Card Set | 6 A2 Cards + Envelopes
+name: Middlebury Vermont Cityscape | Blank Greeting Card Set
-description: This Middlebury cityscape blank note card set highlights the iconic buildings and monuments in Middlebury, Vermont.
-Reprinted with care on thick, archival, environmentally friendly paper.
+description: This Middlebury greeting card set highlights the iconic buildings and monuments in Middlebury, Vermont.
+A great all-purpose card to keep in touch with friends and family.
+Features Middlebury College, the Town Hall Theater, the Henry Sheldon Museum, Middlebury Falls, the Historic Marble Works, the Congregational Church, and more.
+Made in USA.
 imagePath: \assets\images\products\cards\middlebury
 image: 1
 image2: 1